 Arukenimon snarled like a rabid dog.
 "I'm not losing to a freak!" she roared, charging and swinging her whips.

-Silphymon grabbed both of the purple appendages, and with one swift motion Yolei's eyes couldn't keep track of, Arukenimon was embedded in the wall behind him.
-Arukenimon hissed and dislodged herself, even angrier than before.
+Silphymon grabbed the purple appendages, and with one swift motion Yolei's eyes couldn't keep track of, Arukenimon was embedded in the wall behind him.
+Arukenimon hissed and dislodged herself, even angrier.
 Silphymon drew back and clenched his hands, a bright pink ball of energy sparking to life between them; Yolei had played enough fighting games to know what was coming next.
 "STATIC FORCE!" he shouted as he flung his arms, and Arukenimon screamed and twitched as waves of electricity shot through her body, crashing onto her back as trails of smoke drifted off of her.

 "WHOOOO!"
 Yolei howled, jumping up and down even harder and spinning in place.
-Izzy scratched his head, and Mimi chuckled weakly; she remembered Yolei flipping out when she got Shurimon, but this was another level of crazy.
+Izzy scratched his head, and Mimi chuckled weakly; Yolei sounded even crazier than when she had got Shurimon.

 Arukenimon didn't stay down for long; she quickly rolled over and raced up the wall.
 "Xuanwumon, please keep charging the Crests," Silphymon said with a quick bow.
 "I'll hold her off!"

-"Aye, that we will," the right head said, and they closed their eyes and continued the ritual.
-Yolei had to smile; even with that wacky new form, her partner was still himself underneath.
+"Aye, that we will," the right head said, and they closed their eyes again.
+Yolei had to smile; even with that wacky new form, her partner was still himself.

 "YEAH-HAH-HAH!"
 Yolei whooped, punching her fists and stomping her feet.
 "Get 'er, Silphymon!
 You're the king of the bug zappers!"